mslinn/dl/README-GO.md

 ## Version Management

 The version number is stored in the `VERSION` file at the root of the project.
-The build process automatically embeds this version into the binary using Go's `//go:embed` directive.
+The build process injects this version into the binary at compile time using Go's `-ldflags` with `-X main.version=$(VERSION)`.

 ### Manual Version Update